Protect Your Home from Winter Weather: 5 Easy & Affordable Tips

 Along with frozen pipes, ice dams are another main perpetrator of winter weather damage.
 Ice dams occur when snow on your roof melts and freezes again along the roofline, forming icicles that prevent water drainage.
 The melting snow (water) trapped behind the ice dams can leak into your home, causing significant interior water damage.

-You can certainly call an expert to break up your ice dams and implement long-term solutions (and finding an expert is easy with the Ready Home Assist feature).
+You can certainly call an expert to break up your ice dams and implement long-term solutions.
 However, if you'd like to try to handle the situation yourself, you can purchase gel ice dam channel-makers from your local home improvement or hardware store.
 When placed on the roof, these gels will melt the snow around them, creating a channel for the water to run off into the gutter.
 (For a DIY solution, swap the store-bought ice dam channel makers for an old pair of pantyhose filled with calcium chloride or salt.)

 How to Prevent Ice Dams in the First Place

 One way to protect your home from ice dams?
 Prevent them in the first place.
 Although it might seem counterintuitive, one of the most effective things you can do is to keep your attic as cool as possible, because a warm attic will prompt the snow on your roof to melt and refreeze along the roofline.
 The best way to keep your attic cool is by ensuring there is adequate attic ventilation and insulation — and sealing cracks and light fixtures that cause warm air leakage from the rest of your home into your attic.
 (Although not necessarily an "easy" fix for a non-DIYer, ensuring proper attic ventilation and insulation to prevent ice dams can be as simple as calling a trusted home expert in your area to visit your home and do it for you.)